futurix/imager/Imager/manual/developer/readme.txt

    from/to files
  - GUI is forbidden for openers, only simple GUI permitted for savers (for more complex GUI make it an exporter)
- - available in "Open" / "Save" dialogs (openers also used by img_helper.dll and many others modules)
+ - available in "Open" / "Save" dialogs (openers also used by many others modules)
- - openers should export FQuery and FOpen functions
+ - openers should export FxImgQuery and FxImgOpen functions
- - savers should export FQuery and FSave functions
+ - savers should export FxImgQuery and FxImgSave functions

- > opener for animated
+ > opener for animation
+ ! this plug-in type deprecated and will be removed in future versions
  - animation plug-ins display some animation frame-by-frame (all control over the flow should be done by plug-in itself)
  - available in "Open" dialog
- - openers for animated images should export FQuery, FAnimStart, FAnimRestart, FAnimGetFrame and FAnimStop functions
+ - openers for animated images should export FxImgQuery, FxImgAnimStart, FxImgAnimRestart, FxImgAnimGetFrame and FxImgAnimStop functions
- - openers for animated images should also be simple openers (export FOpen function that will open first fram or whatever you like - this could be used as thumbnail in many places or as normal image in other situations)
+ - openers for animated images should also be simple openers (export FxImgOpen function that will open first frame or whatever you like - this could be used as thumbnail in many places or as normal image in special situations)

- > opener for multi-page
+ > opener for multi-page images
- - almost the same as animation plug-ins, but in this case there is not timed delays (user changes the pages) and Imager should know total number of pages
+ - almost the same as animation plug-ins, but in this case there are no timed delays (user changes the pages) and Imager should know total number of pages
  - available in "Open" dialog
- - openers for multi-page images should export FQuery, FMultiStart, FMultiGetPage and FMultiStop functions
+ - openers for multi-page images should export FxImgQuery, FxImgMultiStart, FxImgMultiGetPage and FxImgMultiStop functions
- - openers for multi-page images should also be simple openers (export FOpen function that will open first page or whatever you like - this could be used as thumbnail in many places or as normal image in other situations)
+ - openers for multi-page images should also be simple openers (export FxImgOpen function that will open first page or whatever you like - this could be used as thumbnail in many places or as normal image in special situations)

  > importer
  - importers get some bitmap out of nowhere ;-) and return it to Imager
  - available in "File -> Import" menu
- - importers should export FQuery and FImport functions
+ - importers should export FxImgQuery and FxImgImport functions

  > exporter
- - exporters get current image from Imager, and can do anything with it (however if you just to save it into file, use "saver" plug-inw instead)
+ - exporters get current image from Imager, and can do anything with it (however if you just want to save it into file, use "saver" plug-ins instead)
  - available in "File -> Export" menu
- - exporters should export FQuery and FExport functions
+ - exporters should export FxImgQuery and FxImgExport functions

  > filter
  - filters transform current image anyhow, and return it back to Imager
  - available in "Filters" dialog
- - filters should export FQuery and FFilter functions
+ - filters should export FxImgQuery and FxImgFilter functions
+ - use preview_call callback for dynamic previews

  > informer
  - informers reach some information (like bit depth and EXIF metadata) and pass it to Imager (information is just strings, nothing special)
  - available in "File Information" dialog
- - informers should export FQuery and FInfo functions
+ - informers should export FxImgQuery and FxImgInfo functions

  > tool
  - if your plug-in does not fit anywhere else - make it a tool
  - available in "Tools" menu
- - tools should export FQuery and FTool functions
+ - tools should export FxImgQuery and FxImgTool functions

+ > localization
+ - resource-only DLLs with translated strings from FuturixImager (up-to-date English strings always located in fx_imager.exe)

+ > future types (planned for the next versions)
+ - thumbnail extractors
+ - new image templates
+ - filters working with alpha channel
+ - custom graphics for FuturixImager toolbar

 -------------------------------------------------------------------------------

 Notes:

-1. Futuris Imager internally works only with 24-bit images, so all images that you pass to it (and get from it) should/will always be 24-bit!
+1. FuturixImager internally works only with 24-bit images, so all images that you pass to it (and get from it) should/will always be 24-bit!
-2. All plug-ins should export FQuery function and pass required information to Imager there.
-DLLs without FQuery export are not considered plug-ins by Futuris Imager.
+2. All plug-ins (except localizations) should export FxImgQuery function and pass required information to Imager there.
+DLLs without FxImgQuery export are not considered plug-ins by FuturixImager.
+3. All exported FxImgQuery functions should include valid call with PT_FNAME to give plug-in name to host application.
+The plug-in name should be in English.
-3. Plug-ins created with this version of SDK will work only with Futuris Imager 5.2 and newer.
+4. Plug-ins created with this version of SDK will work only with FuturixImager 5.5 and newer.
-4. The third parameter of callback in FQuery takes string that will be remembered by Futuris Imager as a file format description for the extension that is passed in the second parameter (works only if PT_FOPEN, PT_FOPENMULTI, PT_FOPENANIM or PT_FSAVE passed in the first parameter).
-   Do not pass several descriptions for the same extension - only the last will be saved.

 -------------------------------------------------------------------------------